Why are flags in NC at half-staff this Thursday and Friday? - NewsBreak

 Thursday morning, Gov. Roy Cooper issued an order for these flags to fly at half-staff to honor Warren County Sheriff’s Deputy Jose Angel Deleon.

-Deleon was killed in a crash during the weekend while responding to a call, Cooper announced Tuesday.PREVIOUS: Warren County mourns loss of deputy killed in vehicle fire and detention officer
+Deleon was killed in a crash over the weekend while responding to a call, Cooper announced Tuesday.PREVIOUS: Warren County mourns loss of deputy killed in vehicle fire and detention officer

 Cooper said Deleon served with the Warren County Sheriff’s Office since June 15, 2021.